Storage Unit Cost Calculator (2026)

 What This Means

 Your estimate shows monthly costs for standard and climate-controlled units in your area.
-Most storage facilities offer first-month discounts (50% off or even free first month) as promotional rates.
-Be aware that many facilities raise rates after 6–12 months — ask about rate lock guarantees before signing.
-Also factor in the cost of a lock ($10–$15), renter's insurance ($10–$25/month if not covered by your homeowner's policy), and administration fees ($20–$30 one-time).
+Most facilities offer first-month discounts (50% off or a free first month) as promotional rates.
+Be aware that many raise rates after 3–12 months — ask about rate-lock guarantees before signing.
+Also budget a lock ($10–$15), renter's insurance ($10–$25/month if not covered by your homeowner's policy), and a one-time admin fee ($20–$30).
+Remember the per-square-foot rule: bigger units are cheaper per square foot, so don't rent two small units when one larger unit is cheaper.

 Storage Unit Costs by Size (2026)